sassoftware/vi-solution-extensions/docs/pages/1-getting-started.md

 ### Desktop Solution Extensions

-SAS provides schematics for multiple types of solution extensions:
+SAS provides schematics for multiple types of solution extension:

 - **Page** - A control that can be added to object pages.
 - **Home** - A control that can be added to Home pages.